-In assessing, in accordance with Article 222(3) of Directive 2009/138/EC, whether certain own funds eligible for the Solvency Capital Requirement of a related insurance or reinsurance undertaking are unable to effectively be made available to cover the Solvency Capital Requirement of the participating insurance or reinsurance undertaking or insurance holding company for which the group solvency is calculated, the supervisory authorities shall consider whether those own funds cannot effectively be made available on the basis of the following criteria:
+1. In assessing whether certain own funds eligible to cover the Solvency Capital Requirement of a related insurance or reinsurance undertaking or insurance holding company or mixed financial holding company cannot effectively be made available to cover the group Solvency Capital Requirement, the supervisory authorities shall consider whether those own funds cannot effectively be made available on the basis of the following elements:

-the own-fund item is subject to legal or regulatory requirements that restrict the ability of that item to absorb all types of losses wherever they arise in the group;
+(a) whether the own-fund item is subject to legal or regulatory requirements that restrict the ability of that item to absorb all types of losses wherever they arise in the group;

-there are legal or regulatory requirements that restrict the transferability of assets to another insurance or reinsurance undertaking;
+(b) whether there are legal or regulatory requirements that restrict the transferability of assets to another insurance or reinsurance undertaking;

-making those own funds available for covering the Solvency Capital Requirement of the participating insurance or reinsurance undertaking would not be possible within a maximum of 9 months;
+(c) whether making those own funds available for covering the group Solvency Capital Requirement would not be possible within a maximum of 9 months;

-where method 2 is used, the own-fund item does not satisfy the requirements set out in Article 323a(1)(a).
+(d) whether, where method 2 is used, the own-fund item satisfies the requirements set out in Articles 59(COF2), 61(COF4) and 65(COF8); for this purpose, the term "Solvency Capital Requirement" in those Articles shall include both the Solvency Capital Requirement of the related undertaking that has issued the own fund item and the group Solvency Capital Requirement.

-In considering the amount of eligible own funds which cannot effectively be made available for covering the Solvency Capital Requirement of the participating insurance or reinsurance undertaking, the supervisory authorities shall assess the restrictions that would exist on a going-concern basis.
+2. In the assessment referred to in paragraph 1, the supervisory authorities shall consider the restrictions that would exist on a going-concern basis.

-The supervisory authorities shall also take into account any material costs to the participating insurance or reinsurance undertaking or insurance holding company, or to any related undertaking, that making such own funds available for the group is likely to entail.
+The supervisory authorities shall also take into account any costs to the participating insurance or reinsurance undertaking or insurance holding company or mixed financial holding company, or to any related undertaking, that making such own funds available for the group is likely to entail.

-When considering whether certain eligible own funds cannot effectively be made available for the group, the following items shall be assumed not be available for the group:
+3. When considering whether certain eligible own funds cannot effectively be made available to cover the group Solvency Capital Requirement, the following items shall be assumed not to be available:

-ancillary own funds;
+(a) ancillary own funds;

-preference shares, subordinated mutual members account and subordinated liabilities;
+(b) preference shares, subordinated mutual members account and subordinated liabilities;

-an amount equal to the value of net deferred tax assets.
-For this purpose, the amount of deferred tax asset may be reduced by the amount of the associated deferred tax liability provided that those deferred tax assets and associated deferred tax liabilities both arise from the tax law of one Member State or third country and the taxation authority of that Member State or third country permits this offsetting.
+(c) an amount equal to the value of net deferred tax assets; for this purpose, the amount of deferred tax asset may be reduced by the amount of the associated deferred tax liability provided that those deferred tax assets and associated deferred tax liabilities both arise from the tax law of one Member State or third country and the taxation authority of that Member State or third country permits such offsetting.

-Where the insurance or reinsurance undertaking can demonstrate to the satisfaction of the supervisory authority that the assumption stated in this paragraph is inappropriate in the specific circumstances of the undertaking, the insurance or reinsurance undertaking may include that item in the own funds available for the group.
+Where the participating undertaking can demonstrate to the satisfaction of the supervisory authority that the assumption referred to in the first subparagraph for one of the items is inappropriate in the specific circumstances of the group, the participating undertaking may include that item in the own funds available to cover the group Solvency Capital Requirement.

-The following items shall not be considered as effectively available for covering the Solvency Capital Requirement of the participating insurance or reinsurance undertaking:
+4. The following items shall not be considered as effectively available to cover the group Solvency Capital Requirement:

-any minority interests in the eligible own funds exceeding the contribution of the subsidiary undertaking to the group Solvency Capital Requirement;
+any minority interests in the eligible own funds exceeding the contribution of the subsidiary to the group Solvency Capital Requirement, where the subsidiary is an insurance or reinsurance undertaking, an insurance holding company or a mixed financial holding company;

-any minority interest in a subsidiary which is an ancillary services undertaking or insurance holding company;
+any minority interest in a subsidiary ancillary services undertaking;

-any restricted own funds item in ring-fenced funds as referred to in point (b) or Article 99 of Directive 2009/138/EC and in Article RFFOF1 [of IM7 and/or IM33].
+any restricted own funds item in ring-fenced funds as referred to in point (b) of Article 99 of Directive 2009/138/EC and in Article RFFOF1.

-Where an own-fund item of a related third-country insurance or reinsurance undertaking cannot effectively be made available to cover the Solvency Capital Requirement of the participating insurance or reinsurance undertaking, the participating insurance or reinsurance undertaking shall only include the own-fund item at group level up to the contribution of the related undertaking's to the group Solvency Capital Requirement.
+5. Where an own-fund item of a related third-country insurance or reinsurance undertaking cannot effectively be made available to cover the group Solvency Capital Requirement, this own-fund item may only be included in the calculation of group solvency up to the contribution of the related third-country insurance or reinsurance undertaking's to the group Solvency Capital Requirement.